ur369eth/ur369.eth/README.md

 The decentralized protection of crypto tokens works by allowing the users to set (and confirm onchain) their own Classical Sign Key (and also Quantum Resistant Sign Key -optional-) to abstract away the wallet's private keys to sign transactions.

-**(6) On the other side of the coin >>** this is a mechanism in wich, without having a centralized custody of any crypto token, the system accepts deposits of approved crypto tokens to isolate/remove said crypto tokens from circulation to keep them *safeguarded from theft and protected from quantum threats within the smart contract*, and simultaneously, upon receiving crypto tokens, the system mints urTokens (ultra resistant Tokens) and automatically sends urTokens to the user's wallet address at 1:1 ratio in regards of the protected crypto tokens.
+**(6) On the other side of the coin >>** this is a mechanism in wich, without having any centralized custody of any crypto token, the system accepts deposits of approved crypto tokens to isolate/remove said crypto tokens from circulation to keep them *safeguarded from theft and protected from quantum threats within the smart contract*, and simultaneously, upon receiving crypto tokens, the system mints urTokens (ultra resistant Tokens) and automatically sends urTokens to the user's wallet address at 1:1 ratio in regards of the protected crypto tokens.

-**(9) On the edge of the coin >>** this is a self-organizing distributive-system, because before-and-for this process to be accomplished (i.e., the decentralized protection of crypto tokens plus issuing-and-sending urTokens to the user's wallet) >> the system shows (upfront) to the user >> the benefaction-fee for the protection-service provided:
+**(9) On the edge of the coin >>** this is a self-organizing and self-sustaining distributive-system, because before-and-for this process to be accomplished (i.e., the decentralized protection of crypto tokens plus issuing-and-sending urTokens to the user's wallet) >> the system shows (upfront) to the user >> the benefaction-fee for the protection-service provided:

-(i) A one time flat fee of $3.69 per address, collected in crypto, **_charged only once per wallet addres and only if the user opts for the Quantum Resistant Sign Key._**
+(i) A $3.69 benefaction-fee, collected in crypto, **_charged only once per wallet addres and only if the user opts for the Quantum Resistant Sign Key._**

-(ii) A $3.69 benefaction-fee collected in crypto **_charged every time the user protects a crypto asset against theft_**.
+(ii) A $3.69 benefaction-fee collected in crypto **_charged every time the user alloctates a crypto asset within the contract to protect against theft_**.

 When the system receives the benefaction-fee >> programmatically distributes the funds into 4 addresses as follows: